 Admission to Transfer Standing

 Students are considered for transfer standing if they will have completed the equivalent of at least one year’s full-time college work at the time of enrollment at Pomona (a minimum equivalent of six Pomona courses).
-Students who will have completed less should apply for first-year standing.
+Students who will have completed less college coursework should apply for first-year standing.
 Students enrolled in early college or dual-enrollment programs are not usually eligible for admission to transfer standing because they have not yet graduated from high school.

 Candidates who have previously applied to Pomona College should make that known when contacting the Office of Admissions about transferring or completing their application.
 Candidates who previously have been enrolled at Pomona must submit an academic plan for graduation.

 All transfer students must spend a minimum of four semesters in full-time regular standing at Pomona in order to receive the B.A. degree.
 A student may not transfer more than 16 course credits toward the 32 minimum courses required to graduate.
-Please see the Transfer Credit Policy in this catalog for further rules regarding credit.
+Please see the Transfer Credit Policy in this catalog for further rules regarding credit transfer.

 In evaluating transfer applications, the Admissions Committee places considerable weight on the nature and quality of the previous college record.
 Where the college transcript does not clearly indicate the quality of work (e.g., a large number of Pass/No Credit courses), it is the applicant’s responsibility to provide supplementary information on which the Admissions Committee can base its decision.